BreeJax/bears-of-tiy/Bears/README.md

 # README

-This document contains some basic instructions for how to interact with this project
+This is a pure html project project where we learned how to connect html files, and how to set up different aspects.

+Below are the instructions involved in creating this project.

 ## Solution Files
 Solutions to the coding challenges are included with this activity.